 Do you want to go to Teacher’s College?
 If so, then studying philosophy first is a great idea.
 There are now two philosophy courses in the Ontario high school curriculum: a Grade 11 course called Philosophy: The Big Questions, and a Grade 12 course called Philosophy: Questions and Theories.
 According to the OPTA, over 28,000 students now study philosophy in over 440 high schools across Ontario!
 [Learn more]

 There are lots of good ways to prepare for the job market.
-You might start by reading this guide, which contains lots of practical advice on how to unlock the potential of your philosophy degree.
-(It is written for the UK context, but it applies to North America too.)
+You might start by reading these two guidebooks, which contain lots of practical advice on how to unlock the potential of your philosophy degree.